First Alert Weather Alert issued for gusty west winds Tuesday-Wednesday - KESQ

 Wind speeds will strengthen through the evening hours and into the night.
 Gusts in excess of 30 MPH will occur across the valley floor, with some locations likely to exceed 40 MPH.

-The Advisory is scheduled to expire at Noon Wednesday but winds will still be prevalent across the desert through Wednesday night.
+The Advisory is scheduled to expire at Noon Wednesday but winds will still be prevalent across the desert through Wednesday evening.
+Temperatures will remain below average through tomorrow, but a significant warming trend gets us back to triple digits by the weekend.